godalming123/common-assembly/readme.md

 >   - Suppport more compilation targets other then just linux x86-64
 >   - Fix the assembler warnings that say "no instruction mnemonic suffix given and no register operands; using default for `...'"
 > - Add support for floats
-> - A (very basic) cross-platform standard library
+> - A (very basic) cross-platform standard library:
->   - An arena implementation that has 5 functions:
+>   - An arena implementation:
+>     - Would be based on 5 operations:
 >       - `allocateArena`
 >       - `expandArena`
 >       - `shrinkArena`
 >       - `resetArena` - frees every item in an arena without freeing the arena itself
 >       - `deallocateArena`
->   - The main function would have an argument called `dataArena`, that works by expanding and shrinking the program break
+>     - There would be a main arena that works by expanding and shrinking the program break rather than requesting backing memory and freeing backing memory for a large set of contiguos pages
+>     - Depending on the langauge design, the operations might not be named in the code
 > - A code highlighter
 > - Support for importing one file from another
 > - While loops: